On this page you will find frequently asked questions about the Jobportal job search site.

 Student or recent graduate resume

-➔ Thinking about who you are and how you act in a role helps you to see who you might be as an employee.
+➔ Showing about who you are and how you act in a role helps the employer to see who you might be as an employee.

-Qualities, which are needed in working life and which you can have without work experience: initiative, critical thinking, organizational skills, expertise in the field x, leadership, customer focus, good communication skills, adaptability, creative eye or cow's nerves.
+Qualities, which are needed in working life and which you can have without work experience: initiative, critical thinking, organizational skills, expertise in the field x, leadership, customer focus, good communication skills, adaptability, creativity or nerves of steel.

 An established resume

-You no longer need to mention your first summer job.
-Give enough information about the duties, duration and content of previous jobs.
-Also remember to mention if you are still employed.
-Almost all of us have gaps in our work history for one reason or another.
-Consider whether you want to open up the reasons for the gaps, for example maternity leave, parental leave or unpaid leave.
+When you have already been longer in working life, you no longer need to mention your first summer job.
+Give enough information about your most recent jobs work tasks, duration and content.
+Remember also mention if you are still employed.
+Almost everyone of us have a gap in our work history at some point for one reason or another so it is valid to think about if you would like to give an answer to that, for example maternity leave, parental leave or unpaid leave.